 We left the house and made our way to the corner of the cul-de-sac.

 "Well, I'm off across the common.
-I'll see you soon, Brian."
+I'll see you again, Brian."

 I put my arms around her and tried to kiss her but she pushed me away.